 Gerry Young manages four Canadian solo recording artists and groups, is a member of CARAS, and has been a member of SOCAN since 1982 through Current's publishing division Current Sounds.
 In 2011, Gerry's Rock memoir, Pop Goes The Weasel: Rock And Roll Off The Record was published, and is available from

 Barnes and Noble, and other fine bookstores in a number of foreign territories including Japan.

 Gerry Young has been the Music Supervisor for the hit teen movie "Porky's" directed by Bob Clark, music consultant for "The Shades of Love" TV series, and directed, hosted and produced two ten-part television music documentary series for Bravo! titled Jazzman and Bluesman.
 Both TV series were subsequently sold to B.E.T. in the U.S. as well as a number of other foreign territories.

-He writes for both HOLR Magazine, and Spill Magazine, where his author page can be found here.
+He writes for Spill Magazine, where his author page can be found here.